-The Convention on the Rights of the Child (CRC) is an international treaty setting out the civil, political, economic, social and cultural rights of all children.
+The Convention on the Rights of the Child (CRC) is one of the nine core UN human rights treaties; seven of which have been ratified by the UK.
+It sets out the civil, political, economic, social and cultural rights of all children.

 By ratifying this Convention in 1991, the UK agreed that public bodies should consider the best interests of the child when doing anything that affects children.
 The CRC protects the rights of children in all areas of their life, including their rights to: